 - The title. - Aims for the lesson.
-These set out the position that you should reach after working through the lesson; keep these in mind while reading the lesson material.
-Paper 2 examines all of these aims, but Paper 1 does not examine the aims picked out in bold print.
-Often the Paper 2 material is integrated with Paper 1 material in the same lesson section and cannot be separately identified in the course notes.
-You should refer to the lesson aims in bold to identify the Paper 2 content. - Context.
-This shows how the lesson relates to the Specification (4BI1). - Reading.
+These set out the position that you should reach after working through the lesson; keep these in mind while reading the lesson material. - Context.
+This shows how the lesson relates to the Specification.
+Again, the numbering refers to the new specification (4SD0), which differs slightly from the old (4SC0) numbering. - Reading.
 The individual textbook references for each lesson.
-This is important additional reading to accompany the course.
+This is additional reading to accompany this course.